Symplectic/vivo-harvester-v2/README.md

     --full, --skipgroups, --reprocess, etc

-***Note** : The -Xms and -Xmx options configured in Step 6 relate to the amount of ram assigned to the Java VM.
+***Note** : The -Xms and -Xmx options configured in Step 6 relate to the amount of RAM assigned to the Java VM.
 This typically needs to be a large amount (see the Performance Considerations section).
 With the configuration indicated above, the VM can consume up to 10Gb of RAM.*

 You should now be able to run and/or debug the Elements harvester.

 ### Configuration within the IDE
 You will need to configure the harvester.
 By default the harvester looks for a file named *"elementfetch.properties"* (a basic java properties file) somewhere in its classpath.
 The file in *"src/main/resources"* is what you want to use when running the harvester in the IDE.
 Alternatively you can add a file named *"developer-elementfetch.properties"* to the resources folder, and add your configuration there.
-The harvester will preferentially load its configuration from the *developer* file, but the build process will ignore it completely, meaning you can have you debug configuration set up without affecting the shipped defaults.
+The harvester will preferentially load its configuration from the *developer* file, but the build process will ignore it completely, meaning you can have your debug configuration set up without affecting the shipped defaults.

 At a minimum you will need to configure the harvester to know how to reach the Elements API being harvested from.
 This will involve setting at least the *apiEndpoint* and *apiVersion* parameters.
 Secure APIs will additionally need the *apiUsername* and *apiPassword* parameters.